ofchurches/HARC_Development/brief_2/CoP_for_data_in_SA_MD.md

 In this space already:

 -   Owen Churches coordinates the [PublicSectR](http://publicsectradelaide.rbind.io/) monthly meetup which includes a sprint through that week’s TidyTuesday dataset.
--   Adeliade University's statistics specialisation runs a GentleR group each week for people to bring in their R related problems.
+-   Adelaide University's statistics specialisation runs a GentleR group each week for people to bring in their R related problems.
 -   The [CAIN](https://www.cain.science/) at UniSA runs a weekly R group focused around reading the [R4DS](https://r4ds.had.co.nz/) book.

 ### Specifics